Modified Friedmann equations and non-singular cosmologies in $d=4$ non-polynomial quasi-topological gravities: Introduction

-In particular, these recent developments naturally raise the question of whether the same mechanism that resolves black-hole singularities in quasi-topological gravities~\cite{Bueno:2024dgm,Borissova:2026wmn,Borissova:2026krh}, thereby providing a promising route towards a non-singular paradigm for black-hole physics~\cite{Carballo-Rubio:2025fnc,Buoninfante:2024oxl}, can also eliminate cosmological singularities.
-Addressing the question of cosmological singularity resolution directly in higher-dimensional higher-curvature theories is often technically challenging, when not outright plagued by inconsistencies.
-Here, we will investigate the fate of the Big-Bang singularity in non-polynomial curvature quasi-topological gravities, focusing mainly on the physically relevant case of $d=4$ dimensions.
-Such theories are characterised by possessing second-order equations of motion on spherically symmetric backgrounds and admitting static spherically symmetric solutions satisfying $g_{tt}g_{rr}=-1$ in Schwarzschild gauge, see~\cite{Borissova:2026krh,Borissova:2026wmn} for a general classification of this landscape of theories.
+In this work, we will investigate the fate of the Big-Bang singularity in non-polynomial curvature quasi-topological gravities, focusing mainly on the physically relevant case of $d=4$ dimensions.
+Such theories are characterised by possessing second-order equations of motion on generic spherically symmetric backgrounds and admitting static spherically symmetric solutions satisfying $g_{tt}g_{rr}=-1$ in Schwarzschild gauge, see~\cite{Borissova:2026krh,Borissova:2026wmn} for a general classification of this landscape of theories.
 Instances of non-polynomial four-dimensional gravities with second-order equations on spherically symmetric backgrounds have been constructed, e.g., in~\cite{Deser:2007za,Colleaux:2017ibe,Colleaux:2019ckh,Bueno:2025zaj,Borissova:2026krh,Borissova:2026wmn}.
 Some first investigations of FLRW cosmological sectors for these types of theories have been performed in~\cite{Colleaux:2017ibe,Colleaux:2019ckh,Bueno:2025zaj,Ling:2025ncw}, see also~\cite{Bueno:2025gjg,Bueno:2026dln} for results concerning polynomial curvature quasi-topological gravities in higher dimensions which are relevant to our discussion, as the reduced theories belong to the same subclass of two-dimensional Horndeski theories.
 Moreover, let us also mention that the four-dimensional gravities constructed from the dimensional regularisation of Lovelock invariants on cosmological backgrounds feature an analogue equation of motion as the one we will be dealing with here~\cite{Fernandes:2025fnz}.
 In this work, we will provide a more complete geometric analysis of the different possibilities of Big-Bang singularity resolution in generic curvature quasi-topological gravities.
 These will turn out to be quite naturally dynamical realisations of different kinematic scenarios for cosmological singularity resolution discussed in~\cite{Carballo-Rubio:2024rlr}.\\

 Roughly, the working mechanism can be described as follows.
 The spherical reduction of pure-curvature quasi-topological gravities yields particular subclasses of two-dimensional Horndeski theories characterised by two generating functions of one of the invariants determining the Riemann tensor for these spacetimes~\cite{Borissova:2026wmn,Borissova:2026krh}.
 We will assign a cosmological sector to these gravitational theories by evaluating the reduced theory on an FLRW background, see for instance the discussion in~\cite{Colleaux:2017ibe,Colleaux:2019ckh}.
 In our case, the resulting equations of motion will be characterised entirely by a single one-variable generating function, as for the four-dimensional non-polynomial quasi-topological gravities constructed in~\cite{Bueno:2025zaj}.
 Focusing on universes with spatial curvature $k=0$, the cosmological equations reduce to a single algebraic relation between the energy density $\rho$ of the external matter and a function $h\qty(H^2)$ of the squared Hubble parameter.
 This equation plays the role of a generalised Friedmann equation and provides a convenient starting point for exploring non-singular cosmological evolutions.